โIs there a task manager for Linux?โ โHow do you open the task manager on Linux?โ โWhere do I find the Ubuntu task manager?โ

 There are more ways to manage tasks

-That was the graphical way.
-If you want to go the command line way, just run the top command in the terminal and you can see all the running processes and their memory consumption.
-You can easily kill processes in the Linux command line.
+If you want to go the command line way, just run the top command in the terminal, and you can see all the running processes and their memory consumption.
+You can also easily kill processes in the Linux command line.